 All scan session results were considered to be in one of two populations, Control and Experimental; the independent variable was the use of either a conventional smartphone for acquisition or our AR HMD guidance system for acquisition.
-A paired two-tailed T-test was performed on our dependent variables.
-Dependent variables are: acquisition time, number of images captured, reconstruction quality as measured by percent of ground truth points in reconstruction, and the responses to our post-session questionnaires.
+The dependent variables were acquisition time, number of images captured, reconstruction quality as measured by percent of ground truth points in reconstruction, and the responses to our post-session questionnaires.